-Following the recommendation of the RACE Committee, we were appointed by the Board of directors on 29 September 2020 to audit the financial statements for the year ended 31 December 2020 and subsequent financial periods.
-The period of total uninterrupted engagement is 2 years, covering the year ended 31 December 2021.
+Following the recommendation of the Risk, Audit, Compliance and Ethics (RACE) Committee, we were appointed by the Board of directors on 29 September 2020 to audit the financial statements for the year ended 31 December 2020 and subsequent financial periods.
+The period of total uninterrupted engagement is 3 years, covering the years ended 31 December 2020 to 31 December 2022.
 We remain independent of the Society in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Society.